entando/entando-bundle-cli/README.md

   $ entando-bundle-cli svc restart [--all]

 FLAGS
-  --all  Stops all enabled services in the bundle descriptor
+  --all  Restarts all enabled services in the bundle descriptor

 DESCRIPTION
   Restart running auxiliary services